TylerKirby/ted-talk-demo/README.md

 # TED Talk Reader #
+Read and search thousands of TED talk transcripts!

 The following build instructions have been tested on macOS 10.13.1.

 Begin by cloning the repo and then `cd tedTalkDemo`.